Hiroki-Ando1998/homepage/_pages/R_and_Stan_code.md

 In addition, ggplot2 supports specialized and less common visualizations, including QQ plots, PP plots, slope graphs, waterfall charts, funnel plots, dendrograms (via extensions), network visualizations (via packages like ggraph), and interactive-style layered graphics when combined with other tools.

+# Modeling
+In modern data analysis and machine learning, two fundamental requirements are generalization performance and reproducibility ([Ref](https://tjo.hatenablog.com/entry/2026/03/27/170000)), as they determine whether analytical results are both useful for prediction and trustworthy as scientific evidence.
+- **Generalization performance** refers to how well a model trained on observed data performs on unseen data, capturing the ability to extract true underlying patterns rather than overfitting noise.
+This concept is central in statistical learning, where techniques such as cross-validation are used to estimate out-of-sample predictive accuracy and ensure that models remain valid under future, unknown conditions.
+- **Reproducibility** concerns whether an analysis produces the same results when the same data, code, and procedure are applied again, either by the original analyst or by others.
+It is a cornerstone of scientific reliability, ensuring that findings are not dependent on arbitrary choices, hidden preprocessing steps, or undocumented analytical decisions.
+In practice, reproducibility requires careful control of the entire analytical pipeline, including data selection, preprocessing, model specification, and evaluation criteria, all of which should be transparently documented and ideally automated.

 # 3 Generalized linear model (GLM)
 [GLM](https://en.wikipedia.org/wiki/Generalized_linear_model) is a flexible extension of ordinary linear regression that allows the response variable to follow different types of distributions..
 By combining R with Stan, it becomes possible to extend GLMs into a fully Bayesian framework.
 This allows for full posterior distributions of parameters, more flexible modeling of uncertainty, and the incorporation of prior information.